reg-viz/storycap/README.md

 > A [Storybook][storybook] Addon, Save the screenshot image of your stories :camera: via [Puppeteer][puppeteer].

-Storycap takes a screenshot and saves it.
+Storycap crawls your Storybook and takes screenshot images.
-It is primarily responsible for image generation necessary for Visual Testing such as `reg-viz`.
+It is primarily responsible for image generation necessary for Visual Testing such as [reg-suit](https://github.com/reg-viz/reg-suit).

 <!-- toc -->